Queen of Hearts (2019 film): Plot

 Anne is a lawyer working on three cases of rape and violent abuse of young women.
-She is married to a physician, Peter, and they have two young, twin daughters, Frida and Fanny.
-Peter's teenage son from his past marriage is Gustav, who lives in Sweden with his mother Rebecca.
+She is married to Peter, a physician, and they have young twin daughters, Frida and Fanny.
+Peter's teenage son from his past marriage, Gustav, lives in Sweden with his mother Rebecca.
 The family plans for Gustav to move in with Anne and Peter.
 Gustav arrives and Anne flirts with him.
 Gustav begins to have conflicts with Peter, pushing to move out on his own despite being a minor.
 One day, Anne returns home to find there has been a burglary.
 The incident is reported to the police, but afterwards Anne finds an item in Gustav's laundry that was in her bag, stolen during the break-in.
 She realizes that Gustav was responsible for the robbery and confronts him with the evidence.
 Anne promises to keep the matter a secret if Gustav does his part in the household.
 From then on, Gustav joins in the social life of the family, for instance reading the Danish version of Alice's Adventures in Wonderland for the twin girls, which Anne herself also does.

 One night, Gustav brings his girlfriend Amanda home.
 Anne hears the couple having sex and is aroused.

 Peter and Anne entertain guests on their balcony, but Anne leaves the group to take Gustav to a bar.
 There, she kisses him.
 Later at night, she enters his bedroom and seduces him.
 The two begin a sexual relationship.
 Gustav interviews Anne with a tape recorder, asking her various questions, such as about her first sexual relationship.
 Anne says it was with someone she should not have had sex with.
 The family celebrates Frida and Fanny's birthday.
 When Anne and Gustav step away, Gustav kisses her.
 A guest, Anne's sister Lina, witnesses the encounter and, upset, leaves the party.
 Anne fears Lina will tell Peter, and breaks off her relationship with Gustav.